sstadick/rust-lapper/README.md

 This is a rust port of Brent Pendersen's [nim-lapper](https://github.com/brentp/nim-lapper).
-It has a few notable differences, mostly that the find and seek methods both return iterators, so all adptor methods may be used normally.
+It has a few notable differences, mostly that the find and seek methods both return iterators, so all adaptor methods may be used normally.

 ## Example